bayzhan1/Titanic/README.md

 https://www.kaggle.com/c/titanic/overview

-I analyzed data with pandas and seaborn libraries, and later compare Logistic Regression, Random Forest Classifier, and AdaBoost Classifier models.
+I analyzed the data to and found interesting features using pandas and seaborn libraries, and later compared Logistic Regression, Random Forest Classifier, and AdaBoost Classifier models.
+Accuracy: 83%